Kadiri Babu Rao: Career

 He later filed nomination to contest the 2009 Andhra Pradesh Legislative Assembly election from Kanigiri on behalf of TDP.
-Upon objections raised by Mukku Ugra Narasimha Reddy, Congress' candidate to Kanigiri, of a missing signature of Rao on his filed affidavit, the nomination was rejected by the Election Commission of India.
+Upon objections raised by Mukku Ugra Narasimha Reddy, Congress candidate to Kanigiri, of a missing signature of Rao on his filed affidavit, the nomination was rejected by the Election Commission of India.

 He then contested the 2014 Andhra Pradesh Legislative Assembly election and won as the MLA from Kanigiri.
 He later strived to contest the 2019 Andhra Pradesh Legislative Assembly election again from Kanigiri.
 However, N. Chandrababu Naidu, TDP's president, did not facilitate it and fielded him from Darsi constituency.
-Despite rumours that Rao being upset over Naidu's decision and that he might contest from Kanigiri as an independent, he moved forward with Darsi constituency but lost the election to Maddisetty Venugopal of YSRCP.
+Despite rumours that Rao was upset over Naidu's decision and that he might contest from Kanigiri as an independent, he moved forward with Darsi constituency but lost the election to Maddisetty Venugopal of YSRCP.

 After his 2019 defeat, Rao, dissatisfied over Naidu's decision, took a break from politics and TDP.
 Following reports of his plans to change his political alliance, he left TDP and joined YSR Congress Party in March 2020.